MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/ServiceSet/ServiceSet.md

 ### BuiltInAccount

 Specify the name of the machine account to run the service as.
-The account must have access to each service's executable in order to start the service.
+The account must have access to each service's executable to start the service.

 Don't specify this property with the **Credential** property.